x-zair/Quad/README.md

-# Truthset analysis - Haploid variant calling in Nanopore data
+# Sub-consensus haploid variant identification truthset in Nanopore reads
-Benchmarking haploid variant identification accuracy of varaint callers.
+This repository provides a curated set of raw Nanopore sequencing reads hosted on NCBI, designed for benchmarking rare variant calling specifically on Nanopore flow cells.
+The data include a simple, low-complexity chimeric plasmid truth set alongside longer bacterial genomes containing insertions and deletions to simulate real-world challenges.

+The plasmid dataset uses carefully mixed variants within short 261 bp inserts for controlled truth set analysis, while the bacterial genome sequences originate from two closely related E. coli strains.
+This resource enables researchers to evaluate and improve the sensitivity and accuracy of variant callers in Nanopore sequencing workflows, particularly for detecting rare variants.
-This repository contains scripts, reference sequences and templates, for benchmarking haploid variant efficiency on MinION/GridION Nanopore reads.
+This repository contains scripts, reference sequences and templates, for benchmarking haploid variant efficiency on MinION/GridION Nanopore reads (R9.4.1 and R10.4.1).
 Raw reads located at bioproject [PRJNA1245633](https://www.ncbi.nlm.nih.gov/bioproject/1245633)

 ## Truthset Composition